mistertango-dev/module-woocommerce/README.md

 ### Where can I get support?

-Regarding payment issues please contact customer support on [Mistertango.com](https://mistertango.com).
+Regarding payment issues please contact customer support on [Mistertango Support Center](https://uabmistertango.freshdesk.com).

 If you get stuck with the plugin, you can ask for help on [the plugin forum](https://wordpress.org/support/plugin/woo-mistertango).